How to Make the Perfect Frittata (Easy, Delicious, Healthy, Great in an Emergency)

 This is not the first time I've needed to make an emergency frittata.
 I'm going to share my tips with you so you'll be able to make the perfect frittata every time, in case you run into a snag like I did!

 Now, you do need some eggs on hand for this meal, but most of us keep a dozen handy, right?
-At our place, we have lots of chickens, so we always have eggs!
+At our place, we have lots of chickens, so we always have eggs.
+Sometimes we just have too many, and in that case, a frittata for dinner is the right thing to do.

-My recipe is super adjustable too.
+My recipe is super adjustable.
 That means that you can add all kinds of things (or even very little), and it will still turn out great!

 This frittata recipe will provide eight good size slices!
 My husband and I eat some, then we each have the leftovers for lunch the next day.
 Perfect!
 Or, it will feed four normal eaters just fine.

-Note: This post contains affiliate links.
-If you click through and make any kind of purchase, I'll receive a very small commission at no extra cost to you.
-Thank you for helping support Healing Harvest Homestead---Heidi
+FTC Disclosure: This post contains affiliate links.
+If you click through and make any kind of purchase, I may earn a small commission at no extra cost to you.

 1) About a dozen eggs